Almarch/tamaR/README.md

 - your server needs to be accessible via internet.
 You can open your private network via your internet provider's administrator page: open a port (e.g. 22) and redirect to your server private IP.
 Be extremely cautious, the threat of cyberattacks is real.
 I would advise to use a firwall, for instance [ufw](https://manpages.ubuntu.com/manpages/lunar/en/man8/ufw.8.html), and only authorize access to IPs you know.

 - use the linux command `screen` to detach a session.
 Call the `shiny` method and note the port.
 If you're hosting several tamagotchis, use a different `port` argument each time.
+The default port is 1996.

-- from a client computer, install PuTTY and prepare an access to your server.
-In Connection/SSH/Tunnels, add a new forwarded port (default is 1996, so the line should look like: L1996 | localhost:1996).
+- from your client computer, connect to your server via SSH.
+If the client OS is Windows, install PuTTY and open a tunnel (Connection/SSH/Tunnels, add a new forwarded port that should look like: L1996 | localhost:1996).
 Open the session and identify.

 - from the browser of your client computer, connect to your shiny session (localhost:1996 by default), and enjoy some time with your friend !